n1ght-w0lf/Uchihash/README.md

 # Uchihash

-Uchihash is a small utility that can save malware analysts the time of dealing with embedded hash values used for various things such as:
+Uchihash is a small tool that can save malware analysts the time of dealing with embedded hash values used for various things such as:

 - Dynamically importing APIs (especially in shellcode)
 - Checking running process used by analysts (Anti-Analysis)
 - Checking VM or Antivirus artifacts (Anti-Analysis)

-Uchihash can generate hashes with your own custom hashing algorithm, search for a list of hashes in an already generated hashmap and also it can generate an IDAPython script to annotate the hashes with their corresponding values for easier analysis.
+# Features

+- Generate hashes using a standard algorithm or your own custom hashing algorithm.
+- Generate an IDC/IDAPython script to annotate hash values in the analysis database.
+- Generate a hashmap and search for hashes values.

 # Installation